 - Seemingly, less volunteers working compared to past editions of Otakuthon.

-B. In My Mind… The Highlights of The Twelfth Edition
+B. In My Mind… The Highlights of The Thirteenth Edition

 Otakuthon has done some pretty amazing and cool things over the years and here are the things that I felt were great: